danmayer/deferred-server/README.md

     * possibly having to register the app with deferred-server prior to forwarding posts
   * deferred-server shouldn't just wake up a preconfigured ec2, but built the environment if it isn't configured
   * support spot instances for cheaper backend servers
-  * rake tasks that can run rake commands remotely against project
+  * rake tasks that can run rake commands remotely against project (probably better as a client gem)
   * support running deferred tasks on other branches than master
   * deferred / executable gists?
   * posts deferred / executable code
       * post {:script_body => "{:result => (7^7)}.to_json"} #returns deferred_result, url which will eventually host the JSON response
       * a jquery plugin that can send up rubyscript and poll until the response is completed
-  * convert to rails this app will have some frontend work, and rails helpers are better than a collection of buggy replacements for rails helpers
-    * add form to add user / projects
-    * show listing of projects
-    * show past results for projects / etc
+  * Store / be able to retrieve and display full post message received with the hook

 __Bugs__